Pueblo Nuevo, Texas

-Pueblo Nuevo is a census-designated place (CDP) in Webb County, Texas, United States.This was a new CDP formed from parts of the Laredo Ranchettes CDP and additional area prior to the 2010 census, with a population of 521.
+Pueblo Nuevo is a census-designated place (CDP) in Webb County, Texas, United States.
+As of the 2020 census, Pueblo Nuevo had a population of 432.
+This was a new CDP formed from parts of the Laredo Ranchettes CDP and additional area prior to the 2010 census.

 Geography

 Pueblo Nuevo is located at (27.493908, -99.309882).
 The CDP has a total area of 0.6 sqmi, all land.

 Demographics

 Pueblo Nuevo first appeared as a census designated place in the 2010 U.S. census, one of nine CDPS (La Coma, Laredo Ranchettes West, Los Altos, Ranchitos East, San Carlos I, San Carlos II, Tanquecitos South Acres, Tanquecitos South Acres II, and Pueblo Nuevo) carved out from parts of Laredo Ranchettes CDP.